Eastwest Somatics Since 1990

 Auckland and on the South Island, Otago University in Dunedin,

 In New Zealand, we have taught Land to Water Yoga, Depth-Movement Dance Therapy, Shin Somatics Therapy, Flow Repatterning, Contact Unwinding, & Shin Somatics® Bodywork.
 Video in the first window shows places and faces of our work in NZ.
 Our work there began in 2009 at Soul Centre with Willa Monroe and is still ongoing.
-See Willa in second window below.
+See Willa in first window below.
 Karen Smith taught in NZ in 2010.
 In 2011, we traveled to Otago University on the South Island to work with Ali East who is now a graduate of Eastwest.

 New Zealand students practice Contact Unwinding